Working with React and Go (Golang)

 - A basic knowledge of the Go programming language

 This course has been completely re-done, for React version 18 and React Router version 6.
 The old version of this course is still available at the end of the new one, with each section marked as "Legacy."
 I'll remove it in a month or so, just to give people who have already started a chance to finish that version, if they so desire.

 Go is a modern, type safe, compiled, and extremely fast programming language.
-It it is ideally suited for building safe, scalable, incredibly fast REST APIs and web applications, and is also used by large corporations around the wold, including Netflix, Instagram, and the New York Times.
+It it is ideally suited for building safe, scalable, incredibly fast REST APIs and web applications, and is also used by large corporations around the wold, including Netflix, Instagram, American Express, and the New York Times.

 If you were paying attention, you might have noticed some overlap there -- the same large companies using React are also using Go.
 There is a reason for that, and we will be exploring that reason in this course.

 In this course we will go over the core fundamentals of React, including the React life cycle, components, functional components, props, state, and more.
 We will also cover calling a remote API (both one we build, and a 3rd party API), and much more.